giedrius200/Naujas-projektas/README.md

 ## License

-This project is licensed under the [License Name] License.
+This project is licensed under the [LICENSE.md] License.
 See the LICENSE.md file for details.

 For more information and usage instructions, refer to the [Python Password Manager GitHub repository](https://github.com/giedrius200/-Programu-sistemu-kokybes-projektas).